17. August 2023

 Why do people write this?
 It’s utter nonsense.
 Emails don’t “find” you — well or otherwise.
 Emails don’t “find” anything.
 Because they are EMAILS.
 Inanimate things.
 Just stick to “I hope you are well” and all will be well.

 While we’re at it: don’t ask me to “action” anything — “action” is a noun and not a verb.
-Don’t refer to getting your “ducks in a line”.
+Don’t ask me to “hop on” a call.
 And don’t write that you’ll “reach out to me” — unless of course you are currently sitting two feet away and are able to literally extend your hand and touch me.
 In which case you don’t need to send an email.

 For the love of God, park the linguistic inanities and write common sense.